MankaranRooprai/piraten-karpen/logbook.md

 January 14, 2023
 Refined code to make it easier to read, and changed game to calculate score only when 3 skulls have been accumulated, not before.

+January 17, 2023
+Implemented log4j2 and now it writes into a log file and outputs to the console.

+January 18, 2023
+Created a Game.java class which has the game logic.